Residence permit au pair

 These are the requirements that apply to you and the host family.

-• You will do light housekeeping tasks for the host family.
+- You will carry out light housekeeping tasks for the host family.
 You do this no more than 8 hours a day and for a maximum of 30 hours a week.
-You have 2 days off each week.
+You have at least 2 days off each week.

 Process and costs